I've used CakePHP for a lot of projects now. There's no comparison to Ruby on Rails. Rails is smartly integrated,

 - An ActiveRecord implementation that isn't brain-dead.
 The Object Relational Model is, you know, actually

 - Lazy-loading of records that allows as-needed fetching of model associations instead of a dumb and

 - Actual documentation that doesn't suck (not that it didn't suck in the early years).
 Cake's

-- Massive community of great plugins.
+- Massive community of great libraries and plugins.

 What makes CakePHP awful?